 There are practical implications as to these differing models as to how we come to our moral beliefs.
 As with fashion, popular morality is subject to change.
 Those who attempt to fight the shift in fashions are no different than those who expect society to respect the absolute validity of their holy books.
 The religious fundamentalist who believes that women should dress a certain way because his holy books say so is going to be in trouble when he comes against people who reject either his interpretation of his books or reject their authority completely.
-James and I can only grin when this person tries to get his daughter to dress in a certain way by beating her over the head with his book as she in turn rejects that book and proceeds to pursue alternative modes of dress, such as bell-bottoms, and even alternative life styles.
+James and I can only grin when this person tries to get his daughter to dress in a certain way by beating her over the head with his book as she, in turn, rejects that book and proceeds to pursue alternative modes of dress, such as bell-bottoms, and even alternative lifestyles.
 This scenario ceases to be funny, though, when our daughters, in addition to deciding that women and bell bottoms are hot, read Mein Kampf, watch Triumph of the Will, decide that these Aryan values speak to them and want to become lesbian Nazis in bell-bottoms.
 What is James going to tell his daughter; that he personally is a liberal, but he recognizes that values change and that he will respect her lifestyle choices no matter what, even if it means becoming a bell-bottom wearing lesbian Nazi?
 I will be able to tell my daughter that before she comes in to lecture me about my moral duty to accept her no matter her lifestyle choices, she has to accept the concept of universal morality and explain how her Aryan supremacy beliefs are consistent with this universal morality.
 Do that and I'll throw in the bell-bottoms and lesbian parts.
-Fail to do that and I will throw her out of my house, disown her as my daughter and, if the situation call for it, put a bullet in her head.
+Fail to do that and I will throw her out of my house, disown her as my daughter and, if the situation calls for it, put a bullet in her head.

 I do not question whether individual atheists, like James, can be moral.
 I do have my doubts, though, as to the plausibility of creating a society of moral atheists and for atheists to pass on their morality to their own children.
-I know that I have no control over the changes of fashion and sexual mores (maybe bell-bottoms will come back in fashion).
+I know that I have no control over the changes in fashion and sexual mores (maybe bell-bottoms will come back in fashion).
 I cannot even hope to have a discussion about fashion, let alone win it.
-I do hope, though, to be able to talk to my children about moral values and there is even a chance that they might listen so that even if they make different life-style choices from mine they will frame those choices in the same universal laws that I strive to live in accordance to.
+I do hope, though, to be able to talk to my children about moral values and there is even a chance that they might listen so that even if they make different lifestyle choices from mine they will frame those choices in the same universal laws that I strive to live in accordance to.

 Friday, June 11, 2010

 There is a vast literature of denigration and denunciation of the Jews published in Arabic, ranging over the whole of Jewish history from remote antiquity to the present day and including all kinds of accusations culled, in the main, from European anti-Semitic literature.
 Paradoxically, Arab authors appear to show more respect for Israel and Zionism than for Jewish religion and history.
-Discussions of the former are occasionally serious and factual; on the latter they rarely rise above the level of uninformed polemic and abuse, drawn partly from local stereotypes but relying very largely on such typical products of Christian anti-Semitism as the Protocols of the Elders of Zion.
+Discussions of the former are occasionally serious and factual; on the latter, they rarely rise above the level of uninformed polemic and abuse, drawn partly from local stereotypes but relying very largely on such typical products of Christian anti-Semitism as the Protocols of the Elders of Zion.
 (Bernard Lewis, "The Anti-Zionist Resolution" pg.
 56.)